Home » Free Resources » »

 Artificial intelligence (AI) has made inroads in many industries, organizations, and individuals’ lives.
 It can arguably be called “disruptive technology” since it is poised to upend and revolutionize how we do many things.

 But today, we are focusing on AI for project management.
 This article details how artificial intelligence is changing project management, its upsides and downsides, and how it’s currently being applied.
-It also shares an immersive project management bootcamp for professionals who want to learn the latest skills and techniques to succeed.
+It also shares an immersive project management program for professionals who want to learn the latest skills and techniques to succeed.

 Project management is essential because successful goods and services result from well-managed projects.